Notes on the fine Selmer groups: Ranks of Iwasawa modules

-\bpf First recall that $R\ps{H}$ is Auslander regular and has no zero-divisors (cf. Theorem \ref{compact Auslander regular}).
-We shall show that there is map $M \lra R\ps{H}^r$ with $R\ps{H}$-torsion kernel and cokernel.
+\bpf We prove this lemma by the method of contradiction, following the argument given in the last theorem in \cite{BH}.
+Suppose that $M$ is a finitely generated $R\ps{H}$-module with $R\ps{H}$-rank $s>0$.
+Recall that $R\ps{H}$ is Auslander regular and has no zero-divisors (cf. Theorem \ref{compact Auslander regular}).
+We shall first show that there is map $M \lra R\ps{H}^s$ with $R\ps{H}$-torsion kernel and cokernel.
 Let $K(H)$ denote the skew field of $R\ps{H}$.
 Write $M^+ = \Hom_{R\ps{H}}(M, R\ps{H})$.
 Then by \cite[Proposition 2.5]{V1}, there is a map $M\lra M^{++}$ with $R\ps{H}$-torsion kernel and cokernel (the torsionness comes from the definition of Auslander regularity).
-Choose $f_1,..., f_r\in M^+$ such that they form a basis for $K(H)\ot_{R\ps{H}}M^+$.
-Then these elements give rises to a map $R\ps{H}^r\lra M^+$ which clearly has $R\ps{H}$-torsion kernel and cokernel.
-Taking $R\ps{H}$-dual, we obtain a map $M^{++}\lra R\ps{H}^r$ with $R\ps{H}$-torsion kernel and cokernel.
-Combine this with the above canonical map, we obtain the required map.
-The conclusion of the lemma now follows by proceeding as in the proof of the last theorem in \cite{BH}. \epf
+Choose $f_1,..., f_s\in M^+$ such that they form a basis for $K(H)\ot_{R\ps{H}}M^+$.
+Then these elements give rise to a map $R\ps{H}^s\lra M^+$ which clearly has $R\ps{H}$-torsion kernel and cokernel.
+Taking $R\ps{H}$-dual, we obtain a map $M^{++}\lra R\ps{H}^s$ with $R\ps{H}$-torsion kernel and cokernel.
+Combining this with the above canonical map, we obtain the required map.